vicres/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigators
 ---

-My research pivots around Tree and Forest Biology and, more specifically, on:
+My research pivots around tree and forest biology and, more specifically, on:

 1) diurnal and seasonal rhythms of plant growth and gas exchange;
 2) the physiological mechanisms that underlie changes in the structure of plant communities;